GarettMorrison/DECTALK_Choir/README.md

 Words starting with **`** are not split into phonemes, allowing very specific input if you're familiar with how DECtalk works.
 > `kahl

-If a word needs to be played across multiple notes, add *X before it to play X notes across it.
+If a word needs to be played across multiple notes, add X* before it to play X notes across it.
 The code will attempt to match syllables to notes.
+> 2*christmas is here

+To specify a number of notes for each vowel, add numbers separated by |.
+Each vowel will pronounce that many syllables.
-> *2 christmas is here
+> 1|1|christmas is here

+Begin a line with !X to repeat X times.
+> !2 ding dong

 ## Settings
 Settings.yaml holds both general settings and per track settings.
 All settings are optional, and a default will be added by choir.py if none is specified.